getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 ( { x: z = { y: x } } ) = o1;
 ```

 Can you tell from that snippet what values `x`, `y`, and `z` have at the end?
-Takes a moment ponder, I would imagine.
+Takes a moment to ponder, I would imagine.
 I'll end the suspense:

 ```js
 console.log( x.y, y.y, z.y );		// 300 100 42